web3labs/crux/README.md

 ./bin/crux

 Usage of ./bin/crux:
       crux.config               Optional config file
       --alwayssendto string     List of public keys for nodes to send all transactions too --berkeleydb              Use Berkeley DB for working with an existing Constellation data store [experimental] --generate-keys string    Generate a new keypair
       --grpc                    Use gRPC server (default true)
-      --grpcport int           The local port to listen on for JSON extensions of gRPC (default -1) --othernodes string      "Boot nodes" to connect to to discover the network --port int               The local port to listen on (default -1) --privatekeys string     Private keys hosted by this node --publickeys string      Public keys hosted by this node --socket string          IPC socket to create for access to the Private API (default "crux.ipc") --storage string         Database storage file name (default "crux.db") --tls                    Use TLS to secure HTTP communications --tlsservercert string   The server certificate to be used --tlsserverkey string    The server private key
+      --grpcport int            The local port to listen on for JSON extensions of gRPC (default -1) --networkinterface string The network interface to bind the server to (default "localhost") --othernodes string       "Boot nodes" to connect to to discover the network --port int                The local port to listen on (default -1) --privatekeys string      Private keys hosted by this node --publickeys string       Public keys hosted by this node --socket string           IPC socket to create for access to the Private API (default "crux.ipc") --storage string          Database storage file name (default "crux.db") --tls                     Use TLS to secure HTTP communications --tlsservercert string    The server certificate to be used --tlsserverkey string     The server private key
       --url string              The URL to advertise to other nodes (reachable by them) -v, --v int                   Verbosity level of logs (shorthand) (default 1) --verbosity int           Verbosity level of logs (default 1) --workdir string          The folder to put stuff in (default: .) (default ".")
 ```

 ## How does it work?